Hey, I'm Alethea—and I'm a

 Both websites do a great job of immediately telling you what they do which ensures that the people who are interested will keep reading and the ones who aren’t, won’t.
 And that’s great because we only want our ideal clients to stay.
 Speaking of which…

-2 – Know your IC intimately
+2 – Know your ideal client intimately

 The key to good copy has been and will always be knowing the person you’re trying to attract, really, really well.
 Because when you go to write any of the words that represent your business, you’re going to be talking to one person and one person only: your ideal client.